sbrl/Pepperminty-Wiki/docs/01-Welcome.md

 > A Wiki in a box

-Pepperminty Wiki is a complete wiki contained in a single file, inspired by @am2064's [Minty Wiki](https://github.com/am2064/Minty-Wiki).
+Pepperminty Wiki is a complete wiki engine contained in a single file, inspired by @am2064's [Minty Wiki](https://github.com/am2064/Minty-Wiki).
 It's open source too (under MPL-2.0), so contributions are welcome!

 Developed by Starbeamrainbowlabs (though contributions from others are welcome!), Pepperminty Wiki has a variety of useful (and cool!) features - such as file upload, a dynamic help page, page revision history, page tags, and more!
 Other amazing features are in the works too (like a theme gallery, auto update, and user watchlists), so check the release notes to see what's been added recently.